KillAllChickens/argus/README.md

   ```

 - **Proxy and Tor Support:**
   You can use proxies or Tor for enhanced anonymity!
-Simply specify a proxy with the `--proxy` flag, or Tor with `--tor`
+Simply specify a proxy with the `--proxy` flag, or Tor with `--tor`.

   ```bash
   # Use a standard HTTP/SOCKS5 proxy (e.g., http://proxyserver:8888 or socks5://user:pass@proxyserver:port)